tylermachen/secret-handshake-web-0715-public/README.md

 handshake.commands # => ["jump","wink"]
 ```

-Note: The program should consider strings specifying an invalid binary sequence as the value 0.
+Note: The program should return an empty array when given an invalid binary sequence.

+P.S: There are tons of ways to do this!
+Your solutions will vary greatly!